After setting up the samples, you can use the sample clients to run them. The sample clients can be executed from the

 policy property, QoS aspects such as WS-Security could be enforced on the request.
 The policy specifies details such as timestamps, signatures, and encryption.

 Generic JMS client

-This is a client that can send plain text, plain binary content, or POX content by directly publishing a JMS message to a specified destination.
+The JMS client is able to send plain text, plain binary content, or POX content by directly publishing a JMS message to the specified destination.
 The JMS destination name should be specified with the

 jms_dest property.
 The

-jms_type property can be text, binary or pox to specify the type of message payload.
+jms_type property could specify text, binary or pox to specify the type of message payload.

 The plain text payload for a text message can be specified through the

 payload property would contain the path to the binary file.
 For POX messages, the

 payload property will hold a stock symbol name to be used within the POX request for stock order placement request.
 For example: